-Genomic Medicine MSc/PgCert/PgDip and modules are suitable for doctors, healthcare professionals and students with an interest in Genomic Medicine.
+Genomic Medicine programme is suitable for doctors, healthcare professionals and students with an interest in genetics and genomics.

 |1 year full-time, 2 years part-time|